ronanb95/cryptos/README.md

 Pull the code from this repository by whatever means you prefer.

-Then nativate into the base dir:
+Then navigate into the base dir:

 ```bash
 cd crypto